cooperwalbrun/terraform-manager/README.md

 >Note: if you are planning to target a Terraform Enterprise installation that uses a private CA for
 >SSL/TLS, you may have to import your custom client certificate(s) into `certifi`'s `cacert.pem`
 >before `terraform-manager` operations will function properly.
+Make sure you modify the version of
+>`certifi` that `terraform-manager` uses.

 ## Configuration